rasmus-bremholm/Fullstack-Laboration-3/README.md

 I'll aim to finish a version 0.1 of this documentation before i turn the project in, but the README has to be updated continously with new updates done to the backend and DB.
 As for now I will treat this as a postmortem, before i continue on working on version 1.0.
+Woring on the README will take place when I have time over from acctual implementation of features.

 #### Move Backend

+First thing ill do is to look to move the backend from Renders Express to the Nextjs App, i knew the separate backend wouldnt play nice with
+Nextjs from the get go and Id have to make strange workarounds but as it was a requirement for the assignment i made the compromise.
+Having the backend on the server enables me to add moore elegant form-handeling and API routes.
+Ill also look into the conventional logic of fetching on the server.

 #### Supabase DB

+I probably want to use the Supabase PostgreSQL database going forward.
+Nothing wrong with the Render once, but price wise it makes sense to go Supabase.
+Since I also ant to head in the Supabase direction for auth its 2 birds 1 stone.

 #### Supabase Auth